AdobeDocs/experience-platform.de-DE/help/ingestion/tutorials/streaming-multiple-messages.md

 Das folgende Beispiel zeigt, wie mehrere Nachrichten an einen bestimmten Datensatz innerhalb einer einzelnen HTTP-Anfrage gesendet werden.
 Fügen Sie die Datensatz-ID in die Kopfzeile der Nachricht ein, damit die Nachricht direkt darin aufgenommen wird.

 You can get the ID for an existing dataset using the [!DNL Platform] UI or using a listing operation in the API.
-Sie können die Datensatz-ID in [Experience Platform](https://platform.adobe.com) auf der Registerkarte **[!UICONTROL Datensätze]** ermitteln, indem Sie auf den Datensatz klicken, für den die ID verwendet werden soll, und die Zeichenfolge aus dem Feld **[!UICONTROL Datensatz-ID]** auf der Registerkarte **[!UICONTROL Info]** kopieren.
+The dataset ID can be found on [Experience Platform](https://platform.adobe.com) by going to the **[!UICONTROL Datasets]** tab, clicking on the dataset you want the ID for, and copying the string from the dataset ID field on the **[!UICONTROL Info]** tab.
 Informationen zum Abrufen von Datensätzen mithilfe der API finden Sie unter [Katalogdienst – Überblick](../../catalog/home.md).

 Anstatt einen vorhandenen Datensatz zu verwenden, können Sie einen neuen Datensatz erstellen.
 Weitere Informationen zum Erstellen eines Datensatzes mithilfe von APIs finden Sie im Tutorial [Erstellen eines Datensatzes mithilfe von APIs](../../catalog/api/create-dataset.md).